samhocevar/portable-file-dialogs/README.md

 ## Status

-The library is pretty robust.
+The library is now pretty robust.
 It is not as feature-complete as [Tiny File Dialogs](https://sourceforge.net/projects/tinyfiledialogs/), but has asynchonous dialogs, more maintainable code, and fewer potential security issues.